 How much does Ford car insurance cost in Australia?

-Ford car insurance in Australia typically costs $700-$1,400 per year for comprehensive cover, depending on the model, your age, location, and driving history.
-The Ford Focus is one of the more affordable models to insure (from ~$550/yr), while the Mustang sits at the higher end (~$1,300-$2,200/yr).
-Third Party Fire & Theft cover for a Ford ranges from $350-$600/yr.
+Ford car insurance in Australia typically costs $700-$1,500 per year for comprehensive cover, depending on the model, your age, postcode, and driving history.
+The Ford Puma and used Focus are among the most affordable (from ~$550/yr), while the Mustang sits at the higher end (~$1,400-$2,400/yr).

 Is the Ford Ranger expensive to insure?

-The Ford Ranger falls into the mid insurance bracket, typically costing $750-$1,300/yr for comprehensive cover.
-While it's not the cheapest vehicle to insure, its popularity means insurers have excellent claims data and pricing is competitive.
-Higher-spec variants like the Raptor attract higher premiums due to their increased value.
+The Ford Ranger sits in the mid insurance bracket, typically costing $800-$1,400/yr for comprehensive cover.
+Its position as Australia's #1 selling vehicle means insurers have excellent claims data and pricing is competitive.
+The Ranger Raptor with its twin-turbo V6 attracts higher premiums (~$1,200-$1,800/yr) due to its performance credentials and higher value.

 Should I get agreed value or market value for my Ford?

 For newer Fords (under 5 years old), agreed value is generally worth considering - you lock in a payout amount so there are no surprises if the vehicle is written off.
-For older Fords that are depreciating, market value may be cheaper but you risk receiving less than expected.
-Ford Rangers tend to hold their value well in Australia, so agreed value policies are usually competitive.
+Ford Rangers hold their value exceptionally well in Australia, so agreed value policies are usually very competitive.
+Check your Ford's current value via RedBook.

 Do I need commercial insurance for my Ford Ranger?

-If you use your Ford Ranger primarily for business purposes - such as carrying tools, equipment, or goods - you may need a commercial vehicle policy rather than a standard private policy.
-Many insurers offer dual-use policies that cover both private and light commercial use.
-Always disclose how you use your vehicle when getting estimates.
+If you use your Ford Ranger primarily for business purposes - such as carrying tools, equipment, or goods - you may need a commercial vehicle policy.
+Many Australian insurers offer dual-use policies covering both private and light commercial use.
+Always disclose how you use your vehicle when requesting estimates.

 Do Ford's safety features lower my insurance?

-Yes, Ford's safety features - including Ford Co-Pilot360 (autonomous emergency braking, lane keep assist, adaptive cruise control) - can positively influence your premium.
-Insurers consider ANCAP safety ratings and advanced driver assistance systems when calculating risk.
-Models with 5-star ratings and comprehensive safety suites typically attract lower premiums.
+Yes, Ford Co-Pilot360 safety features - including autonomous emergency braking, lane keep assist, blind spot monitoring, and adaptive cruise control - can positively influence your premium.
+Models with 5-star ANCAP ratings and comprehensive safety suites typically attract lower premiums.

 Compare Ford Insurance Estimates Now

-Join thousands of Australian Ford owners who've found better insurance deals.
-Compare estimates from 35 Australian providers in under 2 minutes - it's 100% free.
+Join thousands of Australian Ford owners finding better insurance deals.
+Compare estimates from Australian providers - it's 100% free.

 Get Free Estimates